-Presidential Bank also has nine brick-and-mortar branches located in the District of Columbia, northern Virginia (6), and Maryland (2).
+If you prefer a brick-and-mortar experience, Presidential Bank also has nine full-service branches located in the District of Columbia, northern Virginia (6), and Maryland (2).

-Presidential Bank has an overall health grade of "B+" at DepositAccounts.com, with a Texas Ratio of 9.82% (above average) based on June 30, 2018 data.
-The Bank has an excellent annual capitalization level (12.04%), the result of holding $528.08 million in assets with $63.58 million equity.
+Presidential Bank has an overall health grade of "A+" at DepositAccounts.com, with a Texas Ratio of 3.34% (excellent) based on March 31, 2020 data.
+In the past year, the Bank has increased its total non-brokered deposits by $92.45 million, an excellent annual growth rate of 19.61%.
 Please refer to our financial overview of Presidential Bank (FDIC Certificate # 32363) for more details.

-Presidential Bank was established in 1985 as the Presidential Savings Association by the founder of GIT Investment Funds of Arlington Virginia.
+Presidential Bank is one of the first banks I ever wrote nearly 15 years ago.
+Established in 1985 by the founder of GIT Investment Funds of Arlington Virginia, the Bank was originally known as the Presidential Savings Association.
 Presidential’s growth was jump-started from 1992 to 1997 by “purchasing performing loans acquired from failed commercial banks and thrifts.”
 The 2008 mortgage crisis provided Presidential the “opportunity to more than double the size of its mortgage lending group.”
-Presidential Bank is currently the 16th largest bank headquartered in Maryland, with assets in excess of $528 million.
+Presidential Bank is currently the 13th largest bank headquartered in Maryland, with assets in excess of $644 million.

-To search for the best CD rates, both nationwide and state specific, please refer to our CD Rates Table page.
+To search for the best Reward Checking Account rates, both nationwide and state specific, please refer to our High Yield Reward Checking Account Rates Table page.